nftgp/specs/README.md

 ### Public gateways

-The NFTGP project maintains a public gateway at https://nftgp.todo.
+The NFTGP project maintains a public http gateway at https://nftgp.todo.
-The hope is that with adoption of the standard there will be alternative public gateways provided by third-parties.
+With adoption of the standard we hope to see alternative public gateways provided by third-parties.

 ### Private gateways